excaliburjs/excaliburjs.github.io/README.md

     # Run site for docs or development
     npm run develop

+### `GH_TOKEN` GitHub Personal Access Token

-You will need some kind of `GH_TOKEN` environment variable but we're working on removing that restriction for contributors.
+You will need a `GH_TOKEN` environment variable for the site to start.
+The scope can be `repo:public`.
+See [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in GitHub documentation for details.

+You can specify the token in your system environment variables on [Windows](https://www.youtube.com/watch?v=bEroNNzqlF4) or [Linux](https://www.youtube.com/watch?v=Y6_7xaxkPik).

 ## Writing Docs